695 - Albert Okura

 So

-And then one day this guy, Jack Marcus, comes into the San Bernardino Juan Pollo and he tells Albert that he wants to make a series of Juan Pollo pogs.
+he starts putting money into publicity.
+And then one day this guy, Jack Marcus, comes into the Santa Bernardino Juan Pollo and he tells Albert that he wants to make a series of Juan Pollo pogs.

 Wow, we really are in a rare time.

 Dave, are you seriously not going to tell people what pogs are?
+Why don't you explain?
+I am.
+Albert doesn't know what Albert doesn't know what a pog is.

+Well, they're little, they're little round.
 I mean, how do you describe it?
+It's like a little.

 It's like the dumbest.
+I don't know.

 It's like, I mean, so

 when this is explained to you, if you don't know what it is, you're going to be like, why was this a thing?
+And nobody has the answer to that question.

+They basically looked like casino chips of like popular things.
 And you'd get like a pog of like ALF or a pog of whatever it was.

 People would do it for a promotion.